PatrickEOD/ParentsCheckListTool/README.md

 - [ ] Database fields description
 - [ ] Prepare records to populate database
 - [ ] How to store images in mySQL db
+- [ ] Store passwords securely in mySQL

 ###### Tasks started